kiote/plinkedin/readme.md

 3. Too much time.
 Wasting time and not making project move.
    Result: project will lasts too much time.
 Risk 1 turns real.

-How to avoid: remember about the mission.
+How to avoid/reduce: remember about the mission.
 Set propper deadlines.
 Make good plan and follow it.